 What are Used Servers?

-Unlocking the truth: Answering your most frequently asked questions about used servers
+I'm going to attempt to answer some of the most frequently asked questions about used servers today.

 We often hear the words new, used, refurbished, or original to describe a server's stage of life - but what is the difference between these terms, and what does used mean for a server?